About me

-By day I build software.
-Increasingly, I build it alongside AI.
+These days I build software alongside AI.
 The shift from writing every line by hand to steering loops, evaluating outputs, and thinking in systems has been the most interesting change in my career.
 This blog is where I work through that transition out loud — the prompts, the patterns, and the occasional philosophical tangent about where all of this is headed.

 I'm drawn to new ideas the way some people are drawn to open tabs — compulsively and with no intention of closing any of them.
 Generative AI is the biggest open tab right now, but the curiosity extends to anything that changes how we think about building things.